ianmackenzie/elm-geometry/README.md

 This package is intended for use in 2D/3D geometry software such as computer aided design apps, simulations and games.
-It consists of a set of modules for creating, manipulating and querying geometry in an expressive, flexible and reliable way.
+It consists of a set of modules for creating, manipulating and querying geometry in an expressive, flexible and readable way.
 A wide variety of geometric data types are supported:

   - `Point2d`, `Point3d`